customerio/customerio-ios/README.md

 }, email: "great-customer@cool-website.com")
 ```

-Note: You can only identify 1 profile at a time in your SDK.
-If you call this function multiple times,
-the previously identified profile will be removed.
-Only the latest identified customer is persisted.

-[Learn more about the `Tracking` class][s-tracking]

-### Stop identifying a customer
+## Stop identifying a customer

-Stop identifying the currently persisted customer.
-All future calls to the SDK will no longer be associated with the previously identified customer.
+This class "forgets" the currently identified customer.
+When you stop identifying someone, calls to the SDK are no longer associated with the previously-identified person.
+You might want to stop identifying someone when they log out of your app.

+> **Note**: If you simply want to identify a new customer, you don't need to use this call.
+Simply call `identifyCustomer()` again to identify a new customer and stop identifying the previous one.

 ```swift
 // If no profile has been identified yet, this function will ignore your request.
 Tracking.shared.identifyStop()
 ```

-*Note: If you simply want to identify a new customer, this function call is optional.
-Simply call `identifyCustomer()` again to identify the new customer profile over the existing.*

-## Error handling
+# Error handling

-All of the features of the Customer.io SDK return a `CustomerIOError` when there is an error returned to you.
-This `Error` subclass exists as a convenient way for you to find out more about the error and decide how to handle it.

-Here is an example:
+Whenever there's an error, the SDK returns a `CustomerIOError`.
+The `Error` subclass helps you understand and handle the error.
+[Learn more about the `CustomerIOError` class][s-cioerror].

 ```swift
 let error: CustomerIOError = ...